 The Education PhD with a concentration in teacher education and specialization in mathematics education program is designed to meet the professional goals of those preparing for leadership roles in mathematics education.
-Faculty from the department of Theory and Practice in Teacher Education participate in the delivery of the PhD with a major in education.
 Students entering the doctoral program should expect to remain at the University of Tennessee for 3 to 5 years, depending on prior qualifications and level of commitment.
 Doctoral students will have multiple opportunities to participate in ongoing research and curriculum development in conjunction with the interests of faculty members.
 Please visit the faculty website to view their research interests and current projects.

 Scholarships for qualified candidates are available through College of Education, Health and Human Sciences.
 Information about Graduate Student Funding is available through the Graduate School.